What's The Deal With Vitamin B12?

 When taking regular supplementation, vegans can often achieve a healthier B12 level than most average adults, all while also pursuing a healthier and more sustainable lifestyle for themselves and the planet.

-Tahoe Trail Bar is the perfect plant based nutrition powerhouse for the ‘outdoor obsessed’ who hunger for high-quality, great tasting fuel.
+Tahoe Trail Bars are the perfect plant based bars that serve as nutrition powerhouse for the ‘outdoor obsessed’ who hunger for high-quality, great tasting fuel.
 We want to make it possible for them to push their personal limits while also serving a higher planetary purpose through 1% For The Planet.
 Because trails are the essence of our passion, we are on a mission to impact 1,000 miles of trail in 10 years.
 Each box of non GMO, vegan, gluten free energy bars purchased will impact new and existing trails.